India, China begin troop withdrawal from contested border | Taiwan News | 2021/02/11

 China’s Defense Ministry said in a statement Wednesday that both sides had started a “synchronized and organized” disengagement.

-By June it escalated and spread north in Depsang and Galwan Valley, where India has built an all-weather military road along the disputed frontier and where tensions exploded into hand-to-hand combat with clubs, stones and fists that left 20 Indian soldiers dead.
+By June it escalated and spread north in Depsang and Galwan Valley, where India has built an all-weather military road along the disputed frontier.
+Tensions exploded into hand-to-hand combat with clubs, stones and fists that left 20 Indian soldiers dead.
 China is believed to also have had casualties, but has not given any details.

-Since then, both countries had stationed tens of thousands of their soldiers backed by artillery, tanks and fighter jets along the de facto border called Line of Actual Control, or LAC, with troops settling in for the harsh winter.
+Since then, both countries have stationed tens of thousands of soldiers backed by artillery, tanks and fighter jets along the de facto border called the Line of Actual Control, or LAC, with troops settling in for the harsh winter.

 Each side accused the other of instigating the violence.
-Their governments started military and diplomatic talks on ending the crisis that has dramatically changed the India-China relationship.
+They started military and diplomatic talks on ending the crisis, which has dramatically changed the India-China relationship.

 China in its brief statement did not provide details on the disengagement.
-Singh, India’s defense minister, said the “Chinese side will keep its troop presence in the northern bank area to east of Finger 8.”
+Singh said the “Chinese side will keep its troop presence in the northern bank area to east of Finger 8.”

-India claims all eight fingers at the Pangong Lake but its military presence extends up to Finger 3.
-The area between Fingers 4 and 8 had traditionally been patrolled by both sides before the situation escalated in May.
+India claims all eight fingers at Pangong Lake but its military presence extends up to Finger 3.
+The area between Fingers 4 and 8 was traditionally patrolled by both sides before the situation escalated in May, though China claimed the area.

 According to India, Chinese soldiers occupied the area between Fingers 4 and 8 last year.
-India responded in August by occupying at least three uninhabited mountaintops on the lake’s southern bank, leading Beijing to furiously demand that Indian troops withdraw.
+India responded in August by occupying at least three uninhabited mountaintops on the lake’s southern bank, during which the two sides fired warning shots for the first time in 45 years, raising the specter of a full-scale military conflict and leading Beijing to furiously demand that Indian troops withdraw.

 “Reciprocally, the Indian troops will be based at their permanent base” near Finger 3, Singh said.
 “A similar action would be taken in the south bank area by both sides.”